 Without waiting for a response, Devin continued.
 “At the moment I expect you are assessing your situation.
 I have little doubt you will soon come to the conclusion it is untenable.”

 Having no wish to acknowledge that brilliant flash of the obvious, while at the same time showing a bit of spunk, Ryder brought the hand mike up to his lips and keyed it.
 “This is Special Agent Ryder of the FBI.
-I am ordering you and your people to lay down their arms, assemble in the center of your compound and surrender to myself and my agents.”
+I am ordering you and your people to lay down your arms, assemble in the center of your compound, and surrender to myself and my agents.”

 Devin didn’t bother asking the leader of the FBI raid to justify his demands or ask why they were there.
 To have done so would have been a waste of time.
 Instead, he issued a counter demand.
-“This is Devin.
+“This is Colonel Devin.
 I am ordering you and your agents to dismount from the vehicles currently trapped by the rockslides and withdraw.
 You can take your personal weapons, equipment, and any crew served weapons you can carry with you.”

 “And if we don’t?”
 Ryder shot back without hesitation.